Friday of Week 2 of Lent – First Reading

 Mention of tombs leads Jesus to comment on the Pharisees’ pride over the tombs they have built in memory of the prophets and other holy people.
 They congratulate themselves that, if they had been present, they would never have partaken in the actions which brought persecution and death to the prophets.
 Yet here is Jesus, the prophet of all prophets, whom they are preparing to kill.

 In the last verse of our reading, Jesus tells them to go ahead and complete the murdering of the prophets, referring to what is going to happen to himself.
-Another classic example of the blindness of the self-righteous.
+This is another classic example of the blindness of the self-righteous.
 The more committed we are to our Christian faith and to the behaviour that it expects, the greater the danger that we, too, can fall into the same trap and see ourselves on a higher level than others whose behaviour we deplore and perhaps even attack.

 Whole groups of such people have been appearing in recent years, people who claim to know the Church better than the Pope, who still deplore the “heresies” of the Second Vatican Council, who close themselves off into elitist groups afraid of being contaminated not only by the ‘world’, but even by other Catholics!